 How to boot up a Windows 10 PC in Safe Mode from the sign-in screen

 - After restarting your PC, hold the Shift key down while you select Power | Restart.

-- Once your PC has restarted for the second time, you’ll see a list of option on the sign-in screen.
+- Once your PC has restarted for the second time, you will see a list of options on the sign-in screen.
 Select option 4 or press F4 to start your PC in Safe Mode.
 If you also need to browse the internet while in safe mode, selection option 5 or hit F5 to use Safe Mode with Networking.

 Looking for a VPN to use with Windows?
 Check out Buffered, voted as best VPN for the United Kingdom by BestVPN.com.